jcastiarena/kaggle-digits/README.md

 # kaggle-digits

-kaggle-digits is a sandbox for scilearn implementation of the Kaggle's digits competition
+kaggle-digits is a sandbox for scilearn implementations of the Kaggle's digits competition